 Blarney Stone Pub: (Calle 47 Este) One of the coolest pubs in the city with a great beer selection and a nice air conditioned (yes that’s actually necessary) terrace.

-Casco Viejo area: FWB’s favourite place to go out in Panama-City.
-The beautiful colonial buildings host some of the best bars and clubs in Central America in a lovely architectural setting and therefore Casco Viejo gets the FWB seal of excellence.
+Casco Viejo area: Our favourite place to go out in Panama-City.
+The beautiful colonial buildings host some of the best bars and clubs in Central America in a lovely architectural setting and Casco Viejo therefore gets the FWB seal of excellence.

 Tanatalo’s Rooftop Bar: (Calle 8 Este con Avenida B) One of the best rooftop bars in the Old Town where you will be able to enjoy a high-quality drink while glancing at the beautiful facades of Casco Viejo.

-Relic: (Calle 9a Este 3-28) Another great bar in the Casco Viejo area with a young and hip crown and great international music.
+Relic: (Calle 9a Este 3-28) Another great bar in the Casco Viejo area with a young and hip crowd and great international music.

 Final tips & verdict: